cristian1604/mips/README.md

 So, always replace in the text `x"08",x"10"` by `x"08",x"00"`.
 Otherwise the jump on this MIPS implementation will don't work.

-Another notice: The `Data Memory` module is not implemented with the rest of the microarchitecture.
-Why?
-Because I prefer to implement it as another module outside.
+Another notice: The `Data Memory` module is not implemented here with the rest of the microarchitecture.
+This is because I prefer to implement it as another module outside the processor (as a memory block, FIFO buffer, UART or another component).
 This is the reason of `address`, `readdata`, `writedata` and `memwrite` ports.

 ### Bibliography